 Low-Emitting Stoves and Heaters

-Air pollution is not just an outdoor issue; each year 3.8 million people die prematurely due to pollution from inefficient cooking practices.
+Air pollution is not just an outdoor issue; each year 3.8 million people die prematurely due to indoor air pollution from inefficient cooking practices.
 Most of these deaths come from burning solid fuels or kerosene in enclosed spaces, allowing particulate matter levels to build up to hazardous levels.

 In addition to cooking, heating produces indoor air pollution.
-Solar water heaters and passive solar heating and cooling systems cut the necessity of solid fuel consumption, and improved ventilation designs, like stove hoods and chimneys, can help funnel out indoor air pollution.
+Solar water heaters and passive solar heating and cooling systems cut the necessity of solid fuel consumption, and improved ventilation designs, like stove hoods and chimneys, can help funnel out indoor air pollutants.

 VOC-Free Consumer Products and Building Materials